Gerhard Heilman: The Origin of Birds

-Heilmann published an English revision of his series of Danish papers in 1926 as The Origin of Birds.
-Like Thomas Huxley, Heilmann compared Archaeopteryx and other birds to an exhaustive list of prehistoric reptiles, and also came to the conclusion that theropod dinosaurs like Compsognathus were the most similar.
-However, Heilmann noted that birds possessed clavicles fused to form a bone called the furcula ('wishbone'), and while clavicles were known in more primitive reptiles, they had not yet been recognized in theropod dinosaurs.
-A firm believer in Dollo's Law, which states that evolution is not reversible, Heilmann could not accept that clavicles were lost in dinosaurs and re-evolved in birds, so he was forced to rule out dinosaurs as bird ancestors and ascribe all of their similarities to convergence.
-Heilmann stated that bird ancestors would instead be found among the more primitive 'thecodont' grade of reptiles.
-Heilmann's extremely thorough approach ensured that his book became a classic in the field and its conclusions on bird origins, as with most other topics, were accepted by nearly all evolutionary biologists for the next four decades, despite the discovery of clavicles in the primitive theropod Segisaurus in 1936.
+Heilman published an English revision of his series of Danish papers in 1926 as The Origin of Birds.
+Like Thomas Huxley, Heilman compared Archaeopteryx and other birds to an exhaustive list of prehistoric reptiles, and also came to the conclusion that theropod dinosaurs like Compsognathus were the most similar.
+However, Heilman noted that birds possessed clavicles fused to form a bone called the furcula ('wishbone'), and while clavicles were known in more primitive reptiles, they had not yet been recognized in theropod dinosaurs.
+A firm believer in Dollo's Law, which states that evolution is not reversible, Heilman could not accept that clavicles were lost in dinosaurs and re-evolved in birds, so he was forced to rule out dinosaurs as bird ancestors and ascribe all of their similarities to convergence.
+Heilman stated that bird ancestors would instead be found among the more primitive 'thecodont' grade of reptiles.
+Heilman's extremely thorough approach ensured that his book became a classic in the field and its conclusions on bird origins, as with most other topics, were accepted by nearly all evolutionary biologists for the next four decades, despite the discovery of clavicles in the primitive theropod Segisaurus in 1936.
 Clavicles and even fully developed furculae have since been identified in numerous other non-avian dinosaurs.